willmorrison1/daRt/README.md

 Now put together the list of data.
 As each list element is a summary of the raw data, it has a much smaller memory footprint.
-As the summary was performed on one band at a time, the amount of data loaded at once is less than if getFiles() was executed for all bands at once (scenario 1).
+As the summary was performed on one band at a time, the amount of data loaded at once is less than if `getData()` was executed for all bands at once (scenario 1).
 By loading one band at a time as opposed to all three at once, the memory footprint is around 1/3 of scenario 1.

 ``` r